cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/README.md

 ## Download CinchyDXD

 {% hint style="info" %}
-Install CinchyDXD on the source environment; it's not needed on the destination.
+You only need to download CinchyDXD on the source environment; it's not needed on the destination.
 {% endhint %}

 To download the Utility: